 Through the Agricultural Education program, students learn how to become productive employees and gain the academic skills to increase their earning potential while still in high school.

-- In 2010, sixty-one students earned the American FFA Degree.
-To receive this recognition students must have earned and invested at least $7,500 in an SAEP.
-This group reported total earnings of $1.5 million for an average of $24,722 per student.
-Over the past twelve years this premier group of 819 students has reported total earnings of $19,913,854.
+- In 2013, 82 students earned the American FFA Degree.
+To receive this recognition, students must have earned and invested at least $7,500 in an SAEP.
+This group reported total earnings of $1.5 million, for an average of $24,722 per student.

 STATE AND LOCAL PARTNERSHIPS

 Gossner Foods, Inc.

 Intermountain Farmers Association